ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Experiments

 \subsection{Variables}

 \textbf{Resource Abundance} We varied resource abundance in three conditions: Low, Medium, and High.
-In the Low condition, the daily water supply follows a discrete uniform distribution ranging from 10 to 20.
+Considering the total water demand from all agent players is 50 units, in the Low condition, the daily water supply follows a discrete uniform distribution ranging from 10 to 20.
 In the Medium condition, it follows a discrete uniform distribution ranging from 15 to 25.
 In the High condition, it follows a discrete uniform distribution ranging from 20 to 30.

 We introduce the Resource Satisfaction Rate (${\rm RSR}$), representing the mathematical expectation of the resource's satisfaction rate for the total demand of surviving players.